My Lease Vehicle Has Developed A Fault, What Are My Rights?

 If you’re unsure what your warranty includes, you can check your vehicle documents, visit the manufacturer’s website, or speak to our team for guidance.
 You can also read our full manufacturer warranty guide.

-Your rights will depend on the nature of the fault and how long you’ve had the vehicle.
+Your rights will depend on how long you have had the lease vehicle.

 If you’re unable to reach a satisfactory outcome with the dealership or manufacturer, you may wish to seek independent advice or escalate the issue through relevant industry bodies.

-If your lease vehicle has developed a fault and you’re not sure where you stand, our advisors are on hand to walk you through your options and help you get things sorted.
+If your lease vehicle has developed a fault and you're not sure where you stand, our team can talk you through your options.
+Call us on 0345 811 9595 to speak to an expert.

 Guide Information